ADRIANOANIMUS/pizzeria/README.md

 # pizzeria
-Project of study, using Reactjs, TypeScript, NodeJs and ReactNative.
+Study project using the languages: Reactjs, TypeScript, NodeJs and ReactNative.